pippinbarr/sibilant-snakelikes/process/README.md

 ### Ssshadow of the Colossssssusss

 - Add win condition (what will this be like?
 "BUT AT WHAT COST?!?!?!")

-- Make colossus move better (in more than one direction, for instance)
+- ~~Make colossus move better (in more than one direction, for instance)~~
 - ~~Make snake die on impact~~
 - ~~Make apple appear at different colossus locations~~
 - ~~Make colossus move~~
 - ~~Get the colossus displaying~~
 - ~~Get basic Snake working~~

+- BUGS
+  - I managed to pass through the colossus's shoulder.
+Probably that's it moving and me moving.
+Will have to try to recreate though.
+I just did (notably after reversing colossusMove and checkColossusCollision, so it's something deeper than that...)

 ## 2017-10-14 14:18